 Alabama Butterfly Atlas

-Egg: Blue flattened disc typically laid singly on host plant buds, flower spikes or developing seed pods.
+Egg: Bluish white; flattened disc.
+Typically laid singly on host plant buds, flower spikes, or developing seed pods.

 Chrysalis: Tan with dark brown markings.
 Pellet-shaped.

-Cassius Blues typically arrive in Alabama by accident, hitching a ride as eggs, caterpillars, or chrysalides on one of their favored host plants, Blue Plumbago (Plumbago auriculata).
+Cassius Blues are typically residents of south Florida and southern Texas, but they sometimes stray to Alabama where they may establish temporary breeding colonies.
+Some may arrive by accident, hitching a ride as eggs, caterpillars, or chrysalides on one of their favored host plants, Blue Plumbago (Plumbago auriculata).
 Often sold at garden centers and in box stores, Blue Plumbago plants are generally shipped from wholesale nurseries in south Florida where Cassius Blues commonly occur.
+Others may follow waterways where they find alternate hosts along the way.
+One small colony in Jefferson County persisted for several months.
+Females were observed laying eggs on Ironweed (Vernonia sp.), but no larvae were ever found.
+No Plumbago was in the vicinity, and no alternate host could be determined.

 Distribution and Abundance